jedrichards/angularjs-handbook/README.md

 ## Modules

 A module is a logical collection of application components.
-They can contain services, controllers, filters, directives, constants and simple values.

 Modules provide a mechanism for declaring how groups of app components should be configured and then bootstrapped.
 They also provide a way for modules to declare dependencies on other modules.